emzola/numer/README.md

 - **Delete a specific user by ID**
   - `DELETE /users/{id}`
   - Description: Delete a user by their ID.

+- **Generate authentication token**
+  - `POST /tokens/authentication`
+  - Description: Generates auth token and signs in a user.

 ### Customers